 Levelling Up: Under the UK Government's Levelling Up agenda to support local economic growth and regenerate town centres and high streets, the Council was successful in its bid to round 1 of the Levelling Up Fund (LUF) and was awarded £17.9 million to support investment a Council in partnership with Twycross Zoo.
 The investment will go towards a £22m Natural Science and Conservation Centre which will make a significant contribution to the midlands economy and particularly boost the £80 million that tourists already spend every year in the Hinckley and Bosworth area.
-Although the award was announced in 2021, the project has commended preparation for construction in the 2023/24 year, with completion expected in the last quarter of the 2025/26 year.
+Although the award was announced in 2021, the project has commended preparation for construction in the 2024/25 year, with completion expected in the first quarter of 2026/27.